 VIA WILD VALLEY FARMS

 Pellets added to the potting mix absorb and then slowly release water back into the soil to reduce the need to water.
 Some are made from water-storing polymers, or you can try ones made of biodegradable wool.
 Do not use these in combination with systems that wick water into the soil; the water retaining ability of these additives will pull more moisture than your plants probably need.
 Try the wool pellets from Wild Valley Farms.
 They reduce watering needs by 25% and also deliver a gentle feeding from natural nutrients in the wool.
 Get more tips for watering container gardens

 Drip Irrigation Systems

 As a more complex setup, a drip irrigation system supplies a slow flow of water via an emitter attached to tubes.
 Plants must be close enough to the device for the tubes to reach.
-Built-in timers can be adjusted for plants that enjoy a dry spell.
-Try the Proven Winners WaterWise Drip Irrigation System and water up to 10 potted plants with only one faucet.
+On some models, built-in timers can be adjusted for plants that enjoy a dry spell.
+Try the Rain Bird Landscape & Garden Drip Watering Kit.

 VIA GARDENER'S SUPPLY